gitryder/bible-study/posts/md/LaborPainsAndTheBible.md

 > For there is no respect of persons with God. - Romans 2:11 KJV

 God **does not** favor any single gender.
-Just like the first curse put on Eve *wasn't only for Eve*, but for all mankind, in the same way, the second curse too was for all mankind, *not Eve alone*

-> This curse spoke of the division that sin brought between God and man.
+This curse spoke of the division that sin brought between God and man.

-**I'm about to speak from the revelation that the Lord has allowed me to have, proceed with caution**
+**Now, the revelation that the Lord has allowed me to have, proceed with caution**

 Women were called by God to be a partner with man, she was created as a companion to man she was created to be equal to man, but sin caused her to be put under her husbands rule (Gen 3:16, 1 Tim 2:12)